jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But that's the point.
 To a protagonist, solutions are that simple.
 The hero willing takes the first plunge to show everyone the way to save the community from disaster.

-This unrelenting drive attracts supporters, and together the good guys move forward, and force the antagonists to try and stop them.
+This unrelenting drive attracts supporters, and together the good guys move forward and force the antagonists to try and stop them.

 Both sides fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.

-It all comes to a climax, and whether the protagonist succeeds or fails, their leadership expires once the story is over.
-Perhaps they'll be the hero to overcome a new problem, but that's a different story.
+It all comes to a climax.
+Both sides risk it all to win.
+And if the protagonist fails, their leadership expires, and someone else can take a crack at the problem.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 They think the big picture is doing whatever they feel like doing, such as going shopping or complaining about being shy.

 The main character is thus egotistical, selfish, and a con-artist.
 Not because he doesn't help others.
-But because he wants to be the center of attention without risking anything to earn attention.
+But because he wants it both ways.
+He wants to be the leader without also taking the responsibility to risk everything to earn it.
 The selfish hero wants something for nothing.
 With nothing to gain, the selfish hero's followers, if any, aren't happy.

 The selfish hero is a polar bear who marches against climate change instead of venturing out into the blackness to try and get humans to change their way of life.